Annual General Meeting of Electors

 18. A simple majority carries the vote.

-7 December 2012.
-Any motions arising from the meeting requiring action will be presented to the 5 February 2013 Ordinary meeting of Council for consideration.
+20. Minutes of this meeting will be available for inspection by members of the public as of 5.00pm on 7 February 2014.
+Any motions arising from the meeting requiring action will be presented to the next Ordinary meeting of Council for consideration.

 The decisions of this meeting are not binding on the Council, but as required by the Local Government Act 1995, the reasons for any Council decision on a decision of this meeting are to be recorded in the minutes of the council meeting.